-A separate topic review is available that discusses how vaccines work, the risks and benefits of vaccines, and common concerns regarding vaccine safety.
-(See "Patient information: Why does my child need vaccines?
-(Beyond the Basics)".)
+A separate topic review is available that discusses how vaccines work, the risks and benefits of vaccines, and common concerns regarding vaccine safety (see "Patient education: Why does my child need vaccines?
+(Beyond the Basics)").
 A topic review is also available that discusses vaccines for infants and children age 0 to 6 years.
-(See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)
+(See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)

 Topic reviews that discuss immunizations for adults and immunizations for travel are reviewed separately.
-(See "Patient information: Adult vaccines (Beyond the Basics)" and "Patient information: Vaccines for travel (The Basics)".)
+(See "Patient education: Adult vaccines (Beyond the Basics)" and "Patient education: Vaccines for travel (The Basics)".)

-The vaccine is recommended for all children between 6 months and older, particularly those who:
+The vaccine is recommended for all children 6 months and older, particularly those who:

 ●Have chronic medical conditions (eg, lung or heart disease, diabetes, kidney disease, weakened immune conditions, nervous system disorders)